-Practicum training occurs during graduate school and consists of real world practical experience in providing psychological services.
+Practicum training occurs during graduate school and consists of real-world practical experience in providing psychological services.
 The training received during practicum is intended to meet basic skills, attitudes and knowledge in the provision of psychological services.
 The need for close monitoring and supervision at this level of training is well accepted.
+In many general applied psychology training programs, the degree is conferred after coursework and practicum has been completed.
 The doctoral internship is the next component of applied training and usually occurs after all of the graduate coursework is completed.
-It usually lasts one year full time (or sometimes two years half-time), and is considered as "an immersion experience" (McCutcheon and Keilin, 2014) in applied training.
+It usually lasts one-year full time (or sometimes two years half-time) and is considered as "an immersion experience" (McCutcheon and Keilin, 2014) in applied training.
 The trainee learns intermediate to advanced skills, attitudes and knowledge in the provision of psychological services.
 The need for monitoring and supervision progresses developmentally throughout the year in correlation with the acquisition of supervisee competence.
 The postdoctoral fellowship occurs after the internship has been completed and after the doctoral degree has been awarded.
 It is the last level of formal education for psychologists and as such the trainee is expected to master advanced competencies.
 Monitoring and supervision at this level of training focuses more on the acquisition of professional identity and advanced applied competencies than on the development of basic applied skills.
 While some of the supervision requirements for education and training apply to all of these levels, some differ depending on level.
 The following guidelines relate to supervision competencies and hours needed for licensure.
+It is important to note that currently many GAP programs do not require internship and most supervision must be obtained postdoctorally.